 Instructions

-- Add the sugar continue whisking.
+- Add the sugar and continue whisking until well incorporated.

-- In a bowl, baking powder, salt to the flour, mix.
+- In a separate bowl, combine the flour, baking powder, and salt.

 Notes